Can Light Therapy Trigger Migraines?

 Key takeaway: Light therapy can trigger migraines in some individuals, especially those who are prone to migraines or have light-sensitive conditions.
 To minimize the risk of migraines, it is important to start with a lower intensity of light and gradually increase it over time, use light filters or special glasses, and avoid rapid changes in light.
 Patients with a history of migraines or light sensitivity should consult with their healthcare provider before considering light therapy.

-See also Light Therapy Energy Lamp: A Comprehensive Guide
+See also Are Red Light Therapy Safe?

 How to Minimize the Risk of Migraines from Light Therapy